Have you upgraded to the latest version of Gmail? If not, you could be missing out on some amazing new Gmail features.

 13. New hovercards.

 In Classic Gmail, you could hover over a contact’s name, email address, or photo, and see a handful of important pieces of information on that person.
 Now, you’ll also see convenient icons that allow you to quickly email them, schedule an event that includes them, start a Hangout conversation with them, or video chat with them.
 Check out our step-by-step guide on how to Gmail video call for more information.

-For that, you’ll need a third-party platform like EmailAnalytics.
+For that, you’ll need a platform like EmailAnalytics.
 With EmailAnalytics, you’ll be able to see exactly how many emails you send and receive, your most popular correspondents, the time it takes you to write and read emails, and more data points—all geared toward helping you make the most of your Gmail experience.
 Sign up for a 14-day free trial today!